 Beyond the reception desk work, the office staff of course attends to other duties, including the important work of scheduling meetings of parish committees and outside community groups who use our facilities, and generally keeping things humming.
 Our three primary means of communication within the parish and the larger Santa Barbara community and beyond are orchestrated from this office: Weekly Parish Notes, Trinity Notes (weekly email), and our website.

-The Communications Committee is an important new ministry, and has been very active in the past year upgrading the venues of communication, thereby making “Digital Trinity” a reality.
+The Communications Committee is an important ministry, and was very active in 2016 upgrading the venues of communication, thereby making “Digital Trinity” a reality.
 Better communication has opened up not just new possibilities of coordination and outreach for all the shared ministries but also for “shining our light” more broadly within the Santa Barbara community and beyond.
-Our website presents the parish as active and diverse, open to people of varying religious and spiritual styles, a community grounded in faith and committed to spiritual growth.

 Finance and stewardship.